dynamsoft-docs/barcode-reader-docs-server/programming/java/user-guide.md

 ### Build and Run the Project
-1. Right click the project， click Run As > Java Application.
+1. Right click the project, click Run As > Java Application.

 >You can download the entire source code and compiled program from [Here](https://download2.dynamsoft.com/samples/dbr/user-guide/dbr-java-sample.zip).